- Compose a mini auto-biography

 - XP.
 Vista, 7, and beyond have the firewall enabled by default.

 - Windows 2000, unfortunately, does not include a software firewall at all.
-You can buy a firewall program from one of the vendors listed here.

 - User Accounts: Access Control